Tencent/APIJSON/README-English.md

 ## <h2 id="5">5.
 Versioning<h2/>

-See the latest version [here.](https://github.com/APIJSON/APIJSON/commits/master)
+See the latest version [here](https://github.com/APIJSON/APIJSON/commits/master).

 <br />

 ## <h2 id="6">6.
 Auhtor<h2/>

-Check out the author's [github account](https://github.com/TommyLemon)to see more related projects.<br>
+Check out the author's [github account](https://github.com/TommyLemon) to see more related projects.<br>

 If you have any questions or suggestions, you can [create an issue](https://github.com/APIJSON/APIJSON/issues) or [send me an e-mail](mailto:tommylemon@qq.com).